List of Sunday Night Football results (1987–2005): 1995 NFL season

+Weeks 1–9 aired on TNT, and all other games aired on ESPN.

-1996
+1996 NFL season

+Weeks 1–9 aired on TNT, and all other games aired on ESPN.

-1997
+1997 NFL season

+This is the final season that TNT aired NFL games to date.

-The November 23 game between the New York Giants and Washington Redskins ended in a rare 7-7 tie which was the first and only ESPN Sunday Night Football tie in series history.
+The November 23 game between the New York Giants and Washington Redskins ended in a rare 7–7 tie which was the first and only ESPN Sunday Night Football tie in series history.

+Weeks 1–9 aired on TNT, and all other games aired on ESPN.